lmtmc/operator_log/README.md

 - Username: admin
 - Password: admin

 ### Input Data:

-Fill in all fields marked with a red asterisk ("*").
+Fill in the form with the required information.
+The form is divided into three sections:
+- Date and Time (required)
+- Telescope Status (required and the default value is 'Not Ready')
+- Cancellations
+  - Not required if there's no cancellation
+  - If there is a cancellation, the user can input the time and reason for the cancellation and click the 'Add' button to add the cancellation to the list.
+  - The user can also remove a cancellation by selecting the cancellations and clicking the 'Remove' button.
+  - You can add and remove multiply cancellations

+### Save Data:
+If the operator wants to save the data and continue logging, click the 'Save' button.
+The data will be saved for the current session and be retrieved when the user logs in and selects 'Edit existing log' again.
 ### Submit Data:

 Click the 'Submit' button.
 The data will first be validated.
 If validation is successful, the data will be saved to the database.
-### View Logs:
+### View and download Log:

-Click the 'Log' button to display the data stored in the database.
+- Click the 'Log' button in the navbar and select 'Log History' to display the data stored in the database.

-### Download Logs:
-Click the 'Download' button to download the data stored in the database as a CSV file.
+- Select the 'Download Log' button to download the data stored in the database as a CSV file.